PasinduLakshan99/pthreads-parallel-linked-list/Readme.md

 ```

 ## Usage
-Run the program with the following command:
+### 1. run the program with a specific number of threads

 ```sh
 ./concurrent_list_ops <number_of_threads>
 ```

 For example:
 ```sh
 ./concurrent_list_ops 4